brittanykundert/wwt-core-catalogs/README.md

   data, and
 - a new Windows release needs to be made including the updated cabinet

+### `cattool emit-searchdata`

+The `emit-searchdata` subcommand emits a JavaScript/JSON data file used as a search index by the web client.
+In indexes not only the sky-based image sets, but also several catalogs of well-known stars and galaxies (e.g., the Messier and Bright Star catalogs).

+The `--pretty-json` option causes the data to be emitted to stdout as indented, prettified JSON, which is most convenient for diffing and understanding the detailed output.

 ### `cattool ingest <WTML>`

 This reads a WTML file and updates `places/`, and `imagesets/` with its data